-6.4.4 Test Cycle
+4.4.4 Test Cycle

 Any individual test should cover at least one entire use cycle for each element of the product under assessment (e.g., adjustments, displays, controls, visibility).
 The reliability of some tests can be improved by repeating them several times (at least three times is recommended).
-Guidance for specific tests might be found in similar product standards or data sheets.

-6.4.5 Simulated-Use Human Factors Testing
+4.4.5 Simulated-Use Human Factors Testing

 Simulated-use testing involves systematic collection of data from test participants using a product in realistic-use scenarios under simulated conditions.
-Simulated-use testing can explore user interaction with the product overall, or it can investigate specific human factors considerations identified in the preliminary analyses, such as infrequent or particularly difficult tasks or use scenarios, challenging conditions of use, use by specific user populations, and adequacy of the technical documentation.
+This can explore user interaction with the overall product, or it can investigate specific human factors considerations identified in the preliminary analyses, such as infrequent or particularly difficult tasks or use scenarios, challenging conditions of use, use by specific user populations, and adequacy of the documentation such as assembly instructions.